7 TIPS to reduce ironing time

 4) Almost as soon as you’ve turned your iron on is the time to iron anything delicate that requires ironing.
 No point waiting about for your iron to come to full heat, get on with the really creased items once the iron is hot.

 5) Many items really don’t need to be ironed.
 I’ve found that once a good linen and/or cotton garment has softened over many washes and it’s hung on a hanger straight out of a delicates wash it doesn’t need ironing.

 6) I’m told that using a steamer, rather than an iron, makes pressing much quicker and easier.

 7) Having the correct tools for the job always helps, as does watching tele or playing your favourite music while you iron.
 A solid ironing board, with a pretty cover, a good iron, and use Sonett Starch Spray & Ironing Aid with aromatic Rose Geranium and Lavender and you’re away.
 Also available in 1 litre refill.

 P.S.
-A packed to the rafters wardrobe may cause creasing.
+An overly packed wardrobe is likely to cause creasing.